rubyjs/libv8/README.md

 ##### Use with different standard C libraries

-The binary versions of this gem are linked against the most used standard library - glibc.
+The Linux binary versions of this gem are linked against the most used standard library - glibc.
 Currently rubygems has no mechanism to differentiate platform-specific gems by standard library so we have no way of distributing different binaries for differnt standard libraries.